-As an FCHP member, what do I need to know about HIPAA?
+As a Fallon Health member, what do I need to know about HIPAA?

 The HIPAA requirements are there to protect you, the consumer.
 With respect to health care, HIPAA is meant to simplify communications between health plans and providers—mostly through electronic means.
 However, you should be aware that HIPAA outlines strict guidelines to ensure the privacy and confidentiality of your PHI (protected health information, such as your name or medical information).
 These guidelines require that your PHI be used for purposes of treatment, payment and health plan operations, and not for purposes unrelated to health care.

 Under HIPAA, Fallon Health must:

-- provide a Notice of Privacy Practices to all members (the Notice is issued to all new members with their new member materials and is also available here: Notice of Privacy Practices - pdf, 33 KB).
+- provide a Notice of Privacy Practices to all members (the Notice is issued to all new members with their new member materials and is also available here: Notice of Privacy Practices - pdf).

 - make sure that every person or company who works with us protects member information as we do.